ucsd-cse29/fa24/src/week4/c-multifile-make.md

         // Convert h1 to a decimal value if (h1 >= '0' && h1 <= '9') {
-            x += h1 - 48;
+            x += h1 - '0';
         }
         else if (h1 >= 'a' && h1 <= 'f') {
-            x += h1 - 87;
+            x += h1 - 'a' + 10;
         }

         // Convert h2 to a decimal value if (h2 >= '0' && h2 <= '9') {
-            y += h2 - 48;
+            y += h2 - '0';
         }
         else if (h2 >= 'a' && h2 <= 'f') {
-            y += h2 - 87;
+            y += h2 - 'a' + 10;
         }
         // TODO: Determine what the function should return }
     ```

 3. You may have noticed that we did not include a `main()` function in either of these files.
-So a logical next question may be, "Where will my program execution start from?"
-The answer is that the `main()` function will be in a separate file.
+A `main()` function is necessary to execute a program, so a logical next question may be, "Where will my program execution start from?"
+We'll include the `main()` function in a seperate file, to isolate it away from our other functions.

-    Additionally, we will be creating two different files with `main()` functions that will server different purposes.
-One to be used for unit testing the various functions you will be implementing for PA2 using `assert()` statements and the other to be used for running your password cracker as a whole with the command-line argument(s) it will need to take.
+    We will be creating two different files with `main()` functions that will serve different purposes:
+    - `main.c` will be used for running your password cracker as a whole with the command-line argument(s) it will need to take.
+    - `test.c` will use `assert()` statements to unit test the various functions you will be implementing for PA2.

     In this lab, we will be demonstrating the use of command-line arguments to only test the `hex_to_byte` function but you will extend this to work for your complete password cracker implementation.
     <br>

     Create a new file called `main.c` and add the following content: